 - If your policy covers a rental car while your car is being repaired

-Get a Estimate from a Insurance Adjuster
+6. Get an Estimate from an Insurance Adjuster

 After contacting your agent, your auto insurance company will typically send an insurance adjuster to document damage and investigate the losses.
 The adjuster will determine who was at fault and provide an initial estimate of how much repairs will cost.